Last updated: May 3, 2026

 California Property Tax Postponement Program

-- What it is: California’s Property Tax Postponement (PTP) program lets the state pay current-year property taxes on your principal residence and place a lien on the home for repayment later.
+- What it is: California’s Property Tax Postponement program lets the state pay current-year property taxes on your principal residence and place a lien on the home for repayment later.

 - What to gather: Your latest property tax bill, proof of age or disability, income records, and ownership or mortgage information.